drfreder/pandemic-pub-bias/README.md

 early 2020, while the number of female authors of arXiv preprints has almost plateaued during the pandemic.

-To put some numbers on this, arXiv preprints with female corresponding authors have increased 13.5% between Jan/Feb 2020 and Mar/Apr 2020, while bioRxiv preprints with male corresponding authors have increased 16% over the same period.
+Percent changes do not appear on the figure, but arXiv preprints with female corresponding authors have increased 13.5% between Jan/Feb 2020 and Mar/Apr 2020, while arXiv preprints with male corresponding authors have increased 16% over the same period.

 ## bioRxiv submissions